June 6, 2023

 Yet the data shows that a lot of us never take sick leave.
 That may not be an issue – perhaps these people just aren’t getting sick – but if people are getting sick and still coming to work, it becomes a problem.

-Make sure your business makes it clear that paid sick leave is there and available should employees need it.
+Make sure your business makes it clear that paid sick time is there and available should employees need it.
 A day or two at home is better than working through an illness and turning it into a long-term problem.